 We understand that some people find strength in tough times through reading the words of others.
 For those people, we have an extensive resource library in our office waiting for you to peruse.
 All of our books can be read in the office, or borrowed to read at home.

 The list of books, with a description of what you will find between their pages, can be found HERE.
-The list and descriptions were compiled by one of our wonderful community partners, Cindie Smith of Tidal End of Life Doula.
+The list and descriptions were compiled by one of our wonderful community partners, Cindie Smith.

 We have a number of booklets available on end-of-life and grief that are available for download or by contacting our office.